 On 7 September 1856, their children Mary Veness aged 2, and Joseph Veness were baptised at Wartling Parish Church.

 By 1861 Thomas and Sarah were living at Moor Lane, Cripplegate, London.
 Thomas Veness, aged 35 was a police constable and later censuses indicated that like his brother William he was with the City of London Police.
 His wife Sarah, aged 38, had been born in Yorkshire, their daughter Mary, now 7, had been born in Liverpool and their son Joseph Veness, now aged 5, had been born in Bootle.
-I assume that Thomas had moved north because of his job with the police, had met Sarah and had two children before moving back down to London.
+I assume that Thomas had met Sarah, moved north because of his job and had two children before moving back down to London.
 I suspect that they did not return to Wartling, but were staying there when they choose to have their children baptised in 1856.

 Thomas and Sarah's youngest daughter, Sarah Frances Veness died in 1861 (Reg Gen Dec Qtr 1861 East London 1c 15).

 In 1871 the family were living at 77 Lower Thames Street, St Dustan in the East, London.
 The entry includes: